Hanlin-Dong/awesome-opensees/README.md

 * [OpenSeesAPI](https://github.com/nassermarafi/OpenSeesAPI) - A Python package that is used to write OpenSees tcl scripts quickly.
 * [OpenSeesAPI.m](https://github.com/andrewdsen/OpenSeesAPI.m) - An OpenSees API for MATLAB.
 * [Script Generation via Templates](https://github.com/ucgmsim/OpenSees_script-generation) - An inspiring example of using Python template engine [Jinjia2](http://jinja.pocoo.org/) to generate massive tcl scripts.

+## Procedure and Snippet
+Reuseable procedures and snippets.
+All the files are stored in the `tcl` directory.

 ## License